 Greenhouse Protection:

 Tobacco plants are sensitive when they are young.
-That is why young tobacco plants begin their life protected in a greenhouse.
-Both the ceiling and the walls are constructed out of special materials that filter out a portion of harmful UV rays, insects, airborne viruses and molds.
-The fine cloth walls maintain protection while allowing adequate airflow to allow the plants to grow strong.
+That is why they begin their lives protected in a greenhouse.
+Both the ceiling and the walls are constructed of special materials that filter out some harmful UV rays, insects, airborne viruses and molds.
+The fine cloth walls maintain protection while allowing adequate airflow and the plants to grow strong.

 Seedling Inspection: